A Safe, Skills-Based Progression From Purees to Solids

 When your baby starts to show signs of readiness for solid foods, begin the Tasting Phase.
 Dip baby's spoon in a smooth puree of your choosing.
 Offer baby the spoon to grab and help her guide it to her mouth for a little taste.
 Or, give baby the spoon and let her mouth, tap, and play.

 In these initial phases, introduce 1 food at a time for 3 days and monitor for reactions before introducing another food.
-I'm happy to share the baby's first foods log I used with you for free HERE.

 Phase 2: Spoonfuls of Purees